 ||Not currently taught in this year group||Not currently taught in this year group|

 Key Stage 4 Curriculum Content

-Students will undertake a practical task set by the exam board.
+Students will undertake a practical task.
 They will be assessed in their ability to:

 · Analyse and break down a problem

 · Write and develop their own code

 · Test and evaluate their own solution.